Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Results

 \subsection{Quantification of Discriminatory Power}

-We visualize the resolving power of the statistical test using a contour plot depicted in \cref{fig:contour}.
-In these plots, each pixel represents $N$ statistical tests, the $x$-axis represents the simulated measured MOX power fraction, the $y$-axis represents the MOX power fraction declared by the operators of a safeguarded reactor, and the color represents the fraction of trials in which the declared and measured MPF are distinguished at the 95\% confidence level.
+We can visualize the resolving power of the statistical test using a contour plot depicted in Fig.~\ref{fig:contour}, with contours labeled by the fraction $f$ of tests with statistically significant results.

-The information in the contour plot can be reduced to a line, like in \cref{fig:lineplot}, by establishing a threshold $f$ of the fraction of trials where the declared and measured MPF are distinguished at the 95\% confidence level.
-This line plot represents the difference between declared and measured MOX power fraction of which can be distinguished in $f=90\%$ of trials (corresponding to the contour at 0.9), providing an MPF ``resolution'' as a function of declared MPF that can be compared.
-Since we are primarily concerned with the diversion of fresh MOX fuel, this is specifically the distance between the \textit{lower} 90\% contour in \cref{fig:contour} and the identity line (the contours are not symmetric across it).
-From the assumption that each fuel rod in the reactor is producing equivalent power, this core fraction is related to the mass of weapons-grade plutonium diverted by a constant multiplicative factor that can be determined using fuel rod characteristics from \cite{kozlowski2006pwr}.
-Note that the $x$-axis for these plots starts at an MPF different from 0, since at MPFs less than this, no diversion can be detected for this scenario. we use plots such as these to quantify our power to discriminate between two reactors with different fuel loadings.
-Thus our discriminatory power can be quantified by the inverse of the minimum detectable diversion for a given pair of MPFs, detector, and observation period, i.e. if we can detect a smaller diversion, our discriminatory power is greater.
+The distance from a contour to the identity line is the MPF ``resolution,'' the difference between declared and simulated MPF that is distinguishable at the 95\% confidence level in a fraction $f$ of total trials, shown for $f=90\%$ in Fig.~\ref{fig:lineplot}.
+Since we are primarily concerned with the diversion of fresh MOX fuel, this is specifically the distance between the \textit{lower} 90\% contour in Fig.~\ref{fig:contour} and the identity line (the contours are not symmetric across it).
+By assuming that each fuel rod in the reactor is producing equal power, this core fraction is related to the diverted mass of weapons-grade plutonium by a proportionality constant that we determine by using fuel rod characteristics from \cite{kozlowski2006pwr}.
+Our discriminatory power then is quantified by the inverse of the resolution for a given pair of MPFs, detector, and observation period, i.e.\ if we can detect a smaller diversion, our discriminatory power is greater.